Superbloom at the Carrizo Plain

-After seeing pictures of the Superbloom wildflowers at the Carrizo Plain National Monument in Southern California, we knew that we had to make a stop on our way to Los Angeles.
-Although it was near the end of the season in April, it did not disappoint, as we were treated to stunning views of fields and mountain-sides covered with wildflowers.
-The vivid yellow and bright orange contrasted stunningly with the deep blue waters of Soda Lake, while white and purple wildflower patches peeked through along our walks and hike.
-Is there anything more beautiful than nature’s palette?
+The Carrizo Plain was the first stop of our California Superbloom roadtrip, which included a trip to see glorious poppy fields also.
+After seeing pictures of fields and mountains covered with wildflowers at the Carrizo Plain National Monument in Southern California, we knew that we had to make a stop on our way even though the area is quite remote.
+Although it was near the end of the season in April, it did not disappoint, as we were treated to stunning views of vast fields and mountain-sides covered with wildflowers.

 The Carrizo Plain National Monument is located about 170 miles northwest of Los Angeles between San Luis Obispo and Bakersfield.
-It is a vast and remote area that came alive with wildflowers this year due to the unusually wet winter after a long drought.
+It’s a vast and remote area that came alive with wildflowers this year due to the unusually wet winter after a long drought.

 As we drove south on US-101, we turned onto CA-58, then took the Soda Lake Rd exit.
 It took us about 4.5 hrs to drive there from the San Francisco Bay Area.

 These photos were captured from several different locations: in fields just outside the national monument along 7 Mile Road, at the Soda Lake overlook inside the monument, and from along a path up one of the mountain ranges.
 As we approached the Soda Lake overlook from Soda Lake Road, we began to see fields of wildflowers near the intersection with 7 Mile Rd.
 We got out and spent almost an hour taking pictures from that area! (we walked and drove east along 7 Mile Rd.)